mariamuzas/GeoQuiz/README.md

 # GeoQuiz educational web app and game

-You will find 2 different modes in this web application: “Choose Learn” and “Choose Play”.
+There are two different modes in this educational geography app: "Choose Learn" and "Choose Play".

-In "Learn mode" you can discover different details and facts from each country just by simply clicking the country in the interactive map.
+In "Learn mode" you can discover facts and details about each of the world's countries by clicking in the interactive map.

-If you want to play the game, change the mode to “Choose Play”.
-There, you will be able to create your own account that will store your scores and details.
-In the game you will be prompted with a flag, try to find where the country is located in the map from its flag!
+In "Play mode", you will be prompted with a country's flag.
+Use the map to guess the country from its flag!
+You can create your own account that will save your details and a score for your correct guesses.

 <br />